-Acoustic Hood – Star Flyer – Central London
+Acoustic Hood – Star Flyer Ride – Central London Embankment

-Installation of an Acoustic Hood to enclose every pod on the Star Flyer ride was a more unusual project for Noiseair to get involved in and one that we enjoyed from start to finish with great results.
+Installation of an Acoustic Hood to enclose each pod on the Star Flyer ride was a more unusual project for Noiseair to get involved with and one that we enjoyed from start to finish, with great results which satisfied our client, Environmental Health Officers and also the local residents, both living in nearby flats or working in surrounding offices.

 Initially we were contacted by our client The Mellors Group a leader in delivering large events and specialised ride attractions.
 The Star Flyer being one of Mellors ‘flagship’ ride attractions.
 At the time, being located at Winter Wonderland in Hyde Park, The star Flyer ride didn’t pose any issues regarding being a noise nuisance as there was no immediate neighbours living in the proximity.